Qazeer/InfoSec-Notes/General/Ports_scan.md

 The
 [`run-nmap.sh`](https://github.com/ernw/static-toolbox/blob/master/package/targets/nmap/run-nmap.ps1)
 or [`run-nmap.ps1`](https://github.com/ernw/static-toolbox/blob/master/package/targets/nmap/run-nmap.sh)
-scripts can be used to run the prebuild `nmap` on a compromised host with out external dependencies.
+scripts can be used to run the prebuild `nmap` on a compromised host without external dependencies.
 Additionally, the binary comes with the various `NSE` scripts and modules necessary to conduct version fingerprinting.